Six ways to set yourself up for success in 2025

 1. Revisit your household budget

-This exercise can help you begin to determine your top priorities for 2024.
+This exercise can help you determine your top priorities for 2025.
 For example, maybe you’re looking forward to putting extra income toward a bucket-list vacation over the summer.
 Or perhaps you’re planning to save even more for retirement.

 If you’re having trouble getting started, this worksheet can help.